ashish-c-naik/IOT-based-Smartmeter/README.md

 # IOT based smartmeter Web application

 Phonegap used to bridge the web application and mobile device.
+It uses IBM bluemix's IOT platform to run the simulation of the IOT device.
+Node-red was used to generate simulated smartmeter IOT device that send us data in form of JSON string which then was visualized by using phonegap and google charts.
+It was done as a part of hackathon held in SPIT college on Feb 15, 2017.

 ## Screenshots of app
 <img src="./ss1.png?" width="250"> <img src="./ss2.png?" width="250"> <img src="./ss3.png?" width="250">

 ## Usage
+### IBM BLUEMIX IOT PLATFORM
+You can get started using the platform at: <a href="https://www.ibm.com/cloud-computing/bluemix/internet-of-things" >IOT</a>
+Node-red used for simulation : <a href="https://console.bluemix.net/docs/services/IoT/nodereddevice_sample.html#creating-and-connecting-a-node-red-device-simulator">NODE-RED</a>

 #### PhoneGap CLI